mel-liow/covid_reddit_behaviour/README.md

 For the first week, we conducted exploratory data analysis on 30 datasets (15 mental subreddits, each with a self-described 'pre' and 'post' pandemic dataset), which can be found [here](https://github.com/UBC-MDS/covid_reddit_behaviour/tree/eda/eda/subreddit).
 The exploratory data analysis mainly focus on these parts:

-- Features: We explored the features in details by the published paper [here](https://www.jmir.org/2020/10/e22635/.) and decided to only include `substance_use_total`, `subreddit`, `author`, `date`, `post`, and exclude all other features, because they are the only ones relevant to the question.
+- Features: We explored the features in details by the [published paper](https://www.jmir.org/2020/10/e22635/.) and decided to only include `substance_use_total`, `subreddit`, `author`, `date`, `post`, and exclude all other features, because they are the only ones relevant to the question.

 - High Level Analysis: We checked if there's any missing values in datasets, as well as what needs to be cleaned.
 Then we concatenated the pre and post data set to see the difference of descriptive variables.